PhluantMobile/dojo_js/README.md

 ### Google Maps

-The function gives a simplified method to utilize the Google Maps JavaScript API.
+The following functions give a simplified method to utilize the Google Maps JavaScript API.
 At present, both the geocoding and map drawing functions are supported.
 Both features require the Google Maps JavaScript reference placed before the PCF reference, be it in the head or inline, and also require a callback function.
 Example Google Maps JavaScript reference:

 ```
 <script src="https://maps.googleapis.com/maps/api/js?v=3.exp&sensor=false"></script>